AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 ## Labels and Tooltips

 In this section we will explain how to add and configure data labels and tooltips.
 Full explanation of formatting and tuning visual appearance for them can be found in Labels and Tooltips.

-If you want to configure data labels and tooltips for all series - you should do that in **.labels()** and **.tooltip()** methods.
+If you want to configure data labels and tooltips for all series - you should do that in {api:anychart.core.cartesian.series.Base#labels}**.labels()**{api} and {api:anychart.core.cartesian.series.Base#tooltip}**.tooltip()**{api} methods.
 You can tune their visual appearance, positioning and format.

-When formatting data labels text we will use **.textFormatter()** to show month name.
+When formatting data labels text we will use {api:anychart.core.ui.LabelsFactory#textFormatter}**.textFormatter()**{api} to show month name.
 Otherwise sales will be displayed here.

 ```
     var series= chart.bar(data);